BioStaCs-public/MiTRI/README.md

 ## Citation
 If you use MiTRI or our methodology in your research, please cite our paper:
-> Yuxin Zhang, Jinman Fang, Wei Wang, et al. "Quantifying microbial transcriptional reprogramming enables tumour-restricted peptide discovery."
-(2025)
+> "Quantifying microbial transcriptional reprogramming enables tumour-restricted peptide discovery."
+(2026)

 ## Data Availability
 - **Sequencing Data:** PRJNA1301281 (NCBI SRA, controlled access)